 Questions to consider before engaging in discussions of heritability.

-Note also care with which metrics are chosen for heritability studies.
 Homework questions: How heritable is English vocabulary size?
 How heritable is bank balance?
 How heritable is a bachelors degree in social psychology?

 Believing in zero role for shared environment also fails to pass the sniff test.
 Lots of people, I think, will agree that whether or not you talk to your baby might not have any long-term consequences.
 But the “zero role for shared environment” position requires yourself to commit to the position that all of the following have either zero correlation between siblings or no effect on children’s psychology whatsoever: